Columbia Child Custody Lawyer

 Court systems in the state of Missouri believe the best interests of the child is spending equal time with both of their parents.
 This can vary based on the factors presented in a specific case, but most commonly the courts tend to lean to the 50/50 joint custody rights for each parent.
 To have sole custody of the child, the parent needs to prepare documentation showcasing why the other parent is a potential threat to the child's well being.

-Types of Missouri Custody Orders
+Exploring the Five Types of Custody Orders in Missouri

 Between joint and sole custody, there are five variations of custody that could be decided on using Missouri custody laws:

-• Joint physical and legal custody – This is when both parents have physical and legal custody of the child.
+- Joint physical and legal custody – This is when both parents have physical and legal custody of the child.

-• Joint physical custody and sole legal custody – This is both parents have physical custody of the child, but only one parent has legal custody of the child.
+- Joint physical custody and sole legal custody – This is both parents have physical custody of the child, but only one parent has legal custody of the child.
 Meaning only one parent can make important, long-term decisions regarding the child.

-• Joint legal custody and sole physical custody – This is when both parents are involved in making important decisions regarding the child, but only one parent has physical custody of the child.
+- Joint legal custody and sole physical custody – This is when both parents are involved in making important decisions regarding the child, but only one parent has physical custody of the child.

-• Sole legal and physical custody – This is when only one parent has both legal and physical custody of the child.
+- Sole legal and physical custody – This is when only one parent has both legal and physical custody of the child.

-• Third-party custody – This is when neither parent is awarded custody.
+- Third-party custody – This is when neither parent is awarded custody.
 Rather, custody of the child goes to a third party (example: grandparents).

 As always, custody matters are decided with the child’s best interest as the primary factor.
 If a party wishes to request that the courts modify a custody order, then there must be proof that the circumstances during which the first order was given have substantially changed.
 It must be clear that the original order is no longer in the child’s best interest.
 Only then can a party submit a “Motion to Modify” in an effort to change the custody order.